 We are in the midst of an energy transition.
 How we produce and use energy will soon look completely different.
 Our relationship with the greenhouse gases released during the production process is also changing.
 Through our extensive network of pipelines, we enable the transport, storage and reuse of captured CO2.

 By 2026 we want to offer initial capacity for transporting CO2.
-This is how we are helping implement our commitment to building a climate-neutral economy.
+This is how we are helping implement our commitment to building a climate-neutral economy and society.

 What is CO2?

 CO2, the chemical formula for carbon dioxide, must be the most talked about chemical compound of our time.
 The excessive quantity of this greenhouse gas in our atmosphere is causing the earth to heat up.
 And yet CO2 is vital, for without it the earth would be unbearably cold.
 You could call it our planet's thermostat.